AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/gps.rst

 .. image:: gps_screenshots/0-pref-cov-toolchain.png

-This step is not tied to a particular project, so this is done once for all: it will apply to all the other projects you work with in GPS.
+This step is not tied to a particular project, so this is done once for all: it will apply to all the other projects you work with in |gps|.

 The next step is to tell which coverage criterion GNATcoverage should use.
 For this, go to the project properties (:menuselection:`Edit -->